Fake Reviews are Bad for Business— Even Yours. Here’s Why!

 Unfortunately, many businesses seem to have succumbed to the unethical technique of soliciting false reviews.

-This form of trickery has become so ubiquitous in today’s congested cyberspace that business review sites like Amazon, Yelp, Facebook and Google, and even the Federal Trade Commission (FTC), have put protocols in place to cut off the influx of questionable reviews.
+This trickery has become so ubiquitous in today’s congested cyberspace that business review sites like Amazon, Yelp, Facebook, Google, and even the Federal Trade Commission (FTC) have implemented protocols to reduce the influx of questionable reviews.

 What is a Fake Review Anyway?